TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 17/Psalms 17.2.md

 ---

-Let my sentence come forth from thy presence; Let thine eyes look upon equity.
+Let my sentence come forth from your presence.
+Let your eyes look on equity.